 Room reservation tip: Add to your reservation that you’d prefer a room close to the main lobby or the water park.
 The water parks tend to be on the bottom level of the resorts, which the lobbies are one floor up.
 For some of the large resorts, like Kalahari, it take be a very long walk to the water park

 Each Poconos water park resort has their own unique decor.
 They each accomplish their decor and theming very well.
 Great Wolf, is of course, themed for wolves and the great outdoors.
 Kalahari is African safari themed and Camelback has a ski-lodge vibe.
 The Camelback water park has a snow / adventure theme.

-Are you traveling with only toddlers? > Great Wolf or Kalahari > Would the toddlers enjoy bubble dance parties? > Great Wolf > Would the toddlers have more fun with a wide-variety of water slides? > Kalahari
+Are you traveling with only toddlers? > Great Wolf or Kalahari > Would the toddlers enjoy toddler-oriented activities? > Great Wolf > Would the toddlers have more fun with a wide-variety of water slides? > Kalahari

 Do you want to ski during your trip and your kids are above 42″ barefoot? > Camelback

 Do you have a wide-range of ages in your party (toddlers to teens)? > Kalahari